-- 1. Prevention of exports of Hazardous Electronic Waste (HEWs) throughout the Recycling Chain which violate international laws, treaties, and agreements, - 2.
-Prohibition of forced or child labor throughout the Recycling Chain, - 3.
-Prohibition of prison operations throughout the Recycling Chain that involve incarcerated individuals handing HEWs or Customer Data, and: - Are subsidized by government (directly or indirectly), - ▶ Involve the likelihood of risks of release or misuse of Customer Data, or - ▶ Do not provide workers with the same rights as private sector workers to protections from exposure to toxics, and - 4.
-Social accountability values within its Organization consistent with the principles of SA 8000 (certification to SA 8000 is encouraged but not required).
+- Prevention of exports of Hazardous Electronic Waste (HEWs) throughout the Recycling Chain which violate international laws, treaties, and agreements. - 2.
+Prohibition of forced or child labor throughout the Recycling Chain. - 3.
+Prohibition of prison operations throughout the Recycling Chain that involve incarcerated individuals handling HEWs or Customer Data, and: - a.
+Are subsidized by government (directly or indirectly). - b.
+Involve the likelihood of risks of release of misuse of Customer Data, or - Do not provide workers with the same rights as private sector workers to protections from exposure to toxics, and - 4.
+Social accountability values within its Organization consistent with the principles of SA 8000 (certification is not required).